SnappyJumper/Scrumptious/README.md

 ![Mobile Footer image](assets/readme-images/mobile-footer.png)

     - The footer contains links to social media sites.
+These links highlight when you hover over with the cursor and each link is displayed as an icon relating to the relative social media site.

+    - Clicking one of the social media icons opens up the corresponding site in a separate tab.
+This is a useful feature so the customer can easily navigate back to the Scrumptious! site via the old tab.

     - The footer has contact information for the company, with a clickable link for email.
+The link opens up the customers default email program and starts a new mail with the sites email as it's recipient.
+This feature is good for the user experience.

 ### Home Page